 Sabbatical (For one semester, or two; for credit or auditing)

-A Certificate (Emphasizing a particular area of interest or discipline)
+A Certificate (24 units, emphasizing a particular area of interest or discipline)

 Non-degree Students must submit a completed Application for Admission consisting of: